February 8, 2019

 735-5/12-1001 - Tools, books, and implements of trade up to $1,500.

-215-5/238 - Life insurance, annuity, or cash value if beneficiary is spouse, child, parent, or other dependent of the beneficiary.
+215-5/238 - Life insurance, annuity, or cash value if the beneficiary is spouse, child, parent, or another dependent of the beneficiary.

 215-5/299.1a - Fraternal benefit society benefits.

-735-5/12-1001 - Health and disability benefits; life insurance proceeds needed for support if beneficiary is spouse or child.
+735-5/12-1001 - Health and disability benefits; life insurance proceeds needed for support if the beneficiary is a spouse or child.

 This list includes the majority of bankruptcy exemptions available in Illinois.
-However, it may not include all exemptions, and states often create exceptions to specific exemptions.
-In addition, Illinois may have changed the amounts since this list was last updated in June of 2011.
-Consider cross-checking this list with www.legalconsumer.com, which updates the state exemption amounts regularly, or check with your local bankruptcy court.
+However, doesn't include all exemptions.
+Also, states often create qualification requirements for specific exemptions, and Illinois might have changed the amounts since this list was last updated.
+Check the Illinois Compiled Statutes or with a local bankruptcy lawyer.